 Pro Tip: You may want to double up on the foil to avoid leaks!

-STEP 4: Remove the steak from the grill and turn the smoker's temperature up to 450 degrees F. When the smoker is ready, unwrap the steaks and quickly add them to the grill.
+Step 4: Remove the steak from the grill and turn the smoker's temperature up to 450°F. When the smoker is ready, unwrap the steaks and quickly add them to the grill.
 Sear for 3 minutes on each side.

 🤷🏻♀️ Recipe FAQs

-Although you can smoke Carne asada at 225, I've found that smoking it at a lower temperature (165F) for a few hours then wrapping it for an additional hour (at the same temperature) with some liquid in the package works much better and yields a very tender and tasty Carne asada.
+Although you can smoke carne asada at 225°F, I've found that smoking it at a lower temperature (165°F) for a few hours and then wrapping it for an additional hour (at the same temperature) with some liquid in the package works much better and yields a very tender and tasty carne asada.

-Serve this delicious Traeger smoked Carne asada with Mexican Rice, Spicy Pickled Carrots, and plenty of Salsa and Creamy Guacamole on the side!
+Serve this delicious Traeger smoked Carne Asada with Mexican Rice, Mexican Pickled Carrots, and plenty of Salsa Ranchera and Creamy Guacamole.
+These yummy Mexican potatoes also make a wonderful side dish option.
+And for dessert, try these yummy Mexican cookies.

 👩🏼🍳 Pro Tips